jorgegv/rage1/doc/BTILE-DATA-DEDUPE.md

   results.
 But this is indeed a problem of checking all permutations of N original cells, and this problem quickly gets intractable ( O(N!) )

+- In the future, some additional research may be done in order to accelerate the exploration of possible better solutions to this problem so that we can get better deduplication ratios

 So for now, the following actions will be done in RAGE1 for allowing the developer-friendly BTILE definitions indicated above, and still getting good storage efficiency: